Indian commercial jet makes safe landing after engine fire

-PATNA (India), June 19 — A New Delhi-bound flight carrying 185 passengers made an emergency landing today in the eastern Indian city of Patna, after its left engine caught fire while in flight, officials said.
+PATNA, June 20 — A New Delhi-bound flight carrying 185 passengers made an emergency landing on Sunday in the eastern Indian city of Patna, after its left engine caught fire while in flight, officials said.

 The passengers aboard the domestic flight, operated by commercial carrier SpiceJet, were evacuated safely once the pilot returned to Patna airport shortly after take-off.